atlanticwave-sdx/sdx-controller/README.md

 Then in `env` and `docker-compose.yml` files, change `MQ_HOST` host to the corresponding IP address or hostname of the RabbitMQ server

 ## Run with Python

+You will need:

+ - Python 3.9.6+
+ - RabbitMQ
+ - MongoDB

+The communication between SDX controller and Local controller is enabled by RabbitMQ.
+RabbitMQ can either run on the SDX controller, or run on a separate node.

+See notes under testing for some hints about running RabbitMQ and MongoDB.

 The SDX controller server is a swagger-enabled Flask server based on the [swagger-codegen](https://github.com/swagger-api/swagger-codegen) project.
 To run the SDX controller server, please execute the following from the project root directory: